shakfu/llamalib/README.md

 The project includes three different experimental python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp) which is likely the most active open-source compiled LLM inference engine.
 The python wrapping frameworks used are [cython](https://github.com/cython/cython), [pybind11](https://github.com/pybind/pybind11), and [nanobind](https://github.com/wjakob/nanobind) and share the common feature that they are compiled, and, in this project, statically linked against `llama.cpp`.

+The goals of this projects are to:

+- Produce a minimal performant / compiled python wrapper around the core `llama-cli` feature-set of `llama.cpp`.

+- Integrate wrappers of other related projects such as [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp)

-The purpose is to learn about the internals of this popular c++/c LLM inference engine while wrapping it for use by python code.
-It tries to keep up with the latest changes in the `llama.cpp` main branch.
+- Learn about the internals of this popular C++/C LLM inference engine.

-A core goal is that each of the python wrapper variants should programmatically support the core feature-set of `llama.cpp` with respect to supported `.gguf`-format models.

 Given that there is a fairly mature, well-maintained and performant ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project and that llm inference is gpu-driven rather than cpu-driven, this all may see quite redundant.
 Irrespective, there are some benefits to developing alternative python wrappers to `llama.cpp`: